fabiangreffrath/woof/README.md

  * The concept of compatibility levels has been added, currently offering "Vanilla", "Boom", "MBF" and "MBF21" (default).
 The default compatibility level may be changed through the menu and overridden with the `-complevel` parameter, allowing for both numeric and named arguments.
 Menu items in the Setup menu that don't apply to the current compatibility level are disabled and grayed out.
  * Playback compatility with Vanilla Doom and Boom 2.02 demos has been vastly improved.
  * The SPECHITS, REJECT and BLOCKMAP table overflow emulations have been ported over from Chocolate Doom / PrBoom+, allowing for some more obscure Vanilla demos to keep sync.

-## Known issues

- * Savegame compatibility across different platforms and releases has only been added in Woof!
-6.0.0.
-This version is able to read (but not save) savegames from the previous version and even MBF.exe, but may be incompatible with intermediate Woof! releases.
- * IWAD files of Doom version 1.1 and earlier are not supported anymore, as they are missing lumps that are not embedded into the executable anymore.

 # Download